-Now in our eighth season, the MSPT has grown to 30+ events a year in states across the country.
-Most stops stay true to our Midwestern roots, but the tour has proved so popular that we now hold $1,100 Main Events in such poker hotspots as Florida, Colorado, and Las Vegas, just to name a few.
-In addition, in Season 6 we introduced Regional Events, which offer players the chance to play our great structure at either a more affordable $350 or $360 buy-in.
+Now in our fourteenth season, the MSPT has grown to 30+ events a year in states across the country.
+Most stops stay true to our Midwestern roots, but the tour has proved so popular that we now hold $1,100 Main Events in such poker hot spots as Colorado, California and Las Vegas.

-Among the big-name poker pros who’ve taken their shot at a MSPT title over the years are Matt Salsberg and Mukul Pahuja, who were the World Poker Tour Seasons 11 and 12 Player of the Year respectively; European Poker Tour champ Martin Finger; 2009 PokerStars Caribbean Poker champ Poorya Nazari, who earned $3 million for that win; World Series of Poker bracelet winners Jeremy Ausmus, Dan Heimiller, and Keven Stammen; and even foreigners Serio Aido, Erwan Pecheux, Marvin Rettenmaier, and Ludovic Geilich.
+While our tour is geared toward recreational players, plenty of big-name poker pros have taken their shot at a MSPT title over the years including Matt Salsberg and Mukul Pahuja, who were the World Poker Tour Seasons 11 and 12 Player of the Year respectively; 2009 PokerStars Caribbean Poker champ Poorya Nazari, who earned $3 million for that win; World Series of Poker bracelet winners Jeremy Ausmus, Dan Heimiller, and Keven Stammen; and even foreigners Serio Aido, Erwan Pecheux, Marvin Rettenmaier, and Ludovic Geilich.

 "The MSPT is a well-run event with a good price range.
 You're going to get a lot of local amateurs that want to take a shot at a big event when it comes to town," said Raymer.
 "With the satellites, it's an event literally anyone who visits a poker room can afford to play.
 You get a great cross section of players from the traveling pros to local pros.
 You also get a large number of recreational players who're there to take their shot and have some fun."

-The MSPT, which offers $65 super satellites and $250 qualifiers at all stops, serves players of all skill levels proudly and adds new levels of intrigue and prestige to poker in the Midwest — one of the most underrated poker hotbeds in the country.
+The MSPT, which offers $70 super satellites and $265 satellites at all stops, serves players of all skill levels proudly and adds new levels of intrigue and prestige to poker in the Midwest — one of the most underrated poker hotbeds in the country.
 Midwest poker players truly have a poker tour to call their own.